Phonetics and Phonology - Program of Study

-In the first year, graduate students take three required courses related to phonetics and phonology:
+In the first year, all graduate students take two required courses in phonetics and phonology:

-- LIN 380K: Phonology I. A graduate introduction to phonology without any assumed background knowledge.
-This course is offered every Fall semester.
+- LIN 380K: Phonology I. A graduate introduction to phonology.
+This course is offered every Spring semester.